theupdateframework/python-tuf/docs/tuf-spec.md

                "threshold" : THRESHOLD }
              , ... }
        }

-   COMPRESSION_ALGORITHM specifies one of the compression algorithms supported by the repository.
-Metadata files available on the repository may optionally be compressed with this algorithm.
-Compressed versions of metadata are not listed in snapshot.json.

    CONSISTENT_SNAPSHOT is a boolean indicating whether the repository supports consistent snapshots.
 Section 7 goes into more detail on the consequences